liav2002/InfoRet_0871_4852/Task3/README.md

 We can see that ignoring real names does not affect the classification much.

 Another conclusion is that the texts are very negative for the 3 groups.

+The conclusion this time matches my expectations based on familiarity with the texts.

 > **Sentiment Task Using 'AlephBertGimmel-Sentiment':**